Vopaaz/big-data-psg-lgd/src/main/java/FetchStore/doc.md

 ```bash
 java -jar target/FetchStore.one-jar.jar start_sequence_num total_num batch_size
 ```
+start_sequence_num is a field that works similarly as match id, it's unique for every match.
+You can test the result by setting the sequence number to `4182489531`, which is a very famous professional dota2 game.
+Generally, you can pick any ten-digit number smaller than `4182489531`, but I can't guarantee that there is a professional game in the sequence number range you randomly chosen, which means you probably can't trigger the program to download and parse replays.

 You can check logs to see what's the next the starting sequence number
 ## Saved Files
 1. Logs will be in directory `./logs`